The Nylon Curtain: Production

 Joel said in an interview that most of the songs on the album were written in the same sequence in which they appear on the album.
 The album's production schedule was slightly thrown off near the end of production because Joel had a motorcycle accident.

 The album opens with "Allentown", which is actually about the nearby town of Bethlehem, Pennsylvania.
 Bethlehem, largely based in the production of steel for automobiles, was experiencing economic difficulties amid the early 1980s recession that affected the steel industry.
 Joel wrote the melody for "Allentown" eight years before he completed the lyrics for inclusion on The Nylon Curtain.

 According to Joel, the titular character from the song "Laura" was supposed to represent anyone who knows how to "push your buttons" and make you feel guilty.
 He also said that the character, despite having the female-oriented name "Laura", could represent anybody, regardless of sex.

 "Pressure" is about reaching a certain age and realizing one's real-life responsibilities.
 The song was recorded with eight overdubbed synthesizer tracks, as well as a segment with four people playing the mandolin.

 The closing song to Side A, "Goodnight Saigon", is about American soldiers fighting in the Vietnam War, and was written by Joel at the request of his veteran peers who fought during the war.
 Joel wanted to avoid creating a political song that took sides, instead opting to describe things from the soldiers' point-of-view in the midst of the action.
-Joel, who described himself as a draft dodger in one interview, he had several peers who fought in the war, some of whom never returned, and received input from many of his friends who had served in the army in order to accurately depict what it was like being stationed in Vietnam.
+Joel, who described himself as a draft dodger in an interview, had several peers who fought in the war, some of whom never returned, and received input from many of his friends who had served in the army in order to accurately depict what it was like being stationed in Vietnam.
 The song opens and closes with the sound of the rotors on a Bell UH-1 Iroquois (or "Huey"), a military helicopter that was heavily used during the Vietnam War.